mobarski/morty/README.md

 ```

 Local variables are stored on the return stack.
-On function end or early return they will be automatically discarded - this is possible
+On function end or early return they will be automatically discarded.
-by the use of the F register which stores the "frame" of the return stack.
-On function call both F and I registers are stored on the return stack.

 ## Lambda functions